Keshav-Madhav/live-jinja-renderer/README.md

 - **Select text** in your Jinja/text file (any lines)
 - **Open renderer** via sidebar, panel, or context menu
+- **Visual highlight**: Selected range gets a subtle blue tint in your editor
 - **File name shows selection**: `filename.txt (Lines 5-12)`
 - **Scoped operations**: Variables, auto-refresh, ghost save all work on selected lines only
 - **Persistent**: Each file remembers its rendering scope